GaloisInc/crucible/crux-mir/README.md

 `cargo-crux-test` (part of `mir-json`) will translate the code to MIR, then invoke `crux-mir` to symbolically simulate the test cases.

+### Running on a single file

+To compile and test a single Rust program:

+    $ cabal v2-exec -- crux-mir test/conc_eval/prim/add1.rs

+(Should print 2.)

 ## Test suite